andref2015/embed-gt-tools/README.md

 ```
 pip3 install google-genai numpy python-dotenv
 ```
-2. Then create `.env` file with your API key:
+2. Then create an `.env` file with your API key:
 ```
 GEMINI_API_KEY=your_api_key_here
 ```

 ## Usage
-1. Add tools you want to embed as rows to `tools.csv` (must include `name,description,icon,url`).
+1. Add the Clearer Thinking tools you want to embed as rows to `tools.csv` (must include `name,description,icon,url`).

 2. Run:
 ```
 python main.py
 ```
-This outputs the tool embeddings both in csv. format and as .js code.
-Here's an example of the .js code, you will see the last line holds the embeddings:
+The script above outputs the tool embeddings both in csv. format and as .js code.
+Here's an example of the .js code, you will see the last line of each tool has the embeddings:
 ```customService.js
 // Auto-generated tool embeddings
 export const toolEmbeddings = [